-Where the risks have an organisation wide impact or where they cannot satisfactorily be managed at Departmental level, they will become strategic risks which will be taken into the Strategic Risk Register which is owned by CC and organisational risks.
+Where the risks have an organisation wide impact or where they cannot satisfactorily be managed at Departmental level, they will become strategic risks which will be taken into the Strategic Risk Register which is owned by CC and PCC, with measures taken to manage them.

+The risk assessed are wider than just financial but also includes operational and organisational risks.
 The Constabulary assesses risks on a matrix of likelihood and impact scoring by using a 'traffic light' system and defines tolerance level of risks for its activities.